A3h1nt/Grawler/README.md

 ## Important
-Grawler is in it's development stage right now, if anyone wants to work in the development phase, ping me on twitter.
+Grawler is in it's development stage right now, if anyone wants to work in the development stage, ping me on twitter.

 ## Contact Me
 You can contact me here [A3h1nt](https://twitter.com/A3h1nt) regarding anything.